Seham-Nasr/Interpretable-Transformers-for-Time-Series-data/README.md

 - [Channel-Wise Attention](https://github.com/romilbert/samformer)
-- [TACTiS](https://github.com/servicenow/tactis)^ <!--Data Augmentation: Copulas might be used to generate synthetic data points that preserve the dependency structure of the original data, which can then be used for data augmentation in tasks like sequence generation or anomaly detection.-->
+- [TACTiS](https://github.com/servicenow/tactis)^ <!--Data Augmentation: Copulas might be used to generate synthetic data points that preserve the dependency structure of the original data, which can then be used for data augmentation in tasks like sequence generation or anomaly detection.1- Time-Varying Copulas: , 2- Spatio-Temporal Copulas: , 3- Mixed Copulas, 4- High-Dimensional Copulas-->

 - [Recurrence and Self-Attention](https://github.com/imics-lab/recurrence-with-self-attention)
 - [Samformer](https://github.com/romilbert/samformer)^
 - [TSAT](https://github.com/RadiantResearch/TSAT)